 Being part of Pearle* therefore means having access to essential information that impacts the daily operations of a live performance organisation or that may affect the sector as a whole.

-Being a member of Pearle is about this :
+Being a member of Pearle* is about

-- obtain information focused on the sector,
+- receiving information focused on the sector,

-- learn and be informed,
+- learning and being promptly informed,